 Color correction takes the images you shot from camera and elevates their quality, not to mention makes them consistent and accurate to your unique photography style.
 Also, color correction is a necessary part of the photography editing process and is also one of the most challenging aspects to master.
 You could outsource your edits to a specialist to ensure every image is consistent and matches your brand.
 Plus, you can save an exponential amount of time that can be used toward more profit-generating activities for your business.

 Some of the areas of color correction that are required for a consistent look have to do with:

 - Luminance adjustments for individual colors (Red, Orange, Yellow, Green, Blue, Aqua, Magenta, and Purple).

-Too much background, or other elements in the background, in your image can distract from the main features of a wedding photo: the people.
-An effective crop in Lightroom can remove some of this noise and distraction, centering the focus on your photo’s main subjects.
+Too much background, or other elements in the background can distract a viewer from the main features of a wedding photo: The people.
+During the wedding photo editing stage, an effective crop in Lightroom can remove some of this noise and distraction, centering the focus on your photo’s main subjects.

 It may be surprising, but there is actually a science to what makes an attractively composed image.
 By using layout grids such as the Rule of Thirds and the Golden Ratio, you can crop images in a way that is more visually compelling.

 There may not always be a reason to use cropping, though you can utilize this option to make the original photo more compelling visually.
 Slicing a photo in different ways can change the perspective, create more wonder, and naturally draw the eye to unique elements of an image, especially in wedding photography.
 Here are a few quick steps to help you crop in Lightroom:

 - Access the Crop tool in Lightroom to create a box around the image

 - Automatically set your crop box to the correct dimensions, then move or resize the crop box to get the desired effect